SillyFreak/typst-prequery/docs/manual.typ

 We call a function of this sort "a prequery", and the image prequery is just a very common example.
 Other prequeries could, for example, instruct a preprocessor to capture the result of software that can't be run as a #link("https://typst.app/docs/reference/foundations/plugin/")[plugin].

 As mentioned, this file will fail to compile unless activating fallback mode as described in the commented out part of the example.
-The next step is thus to actually get the referenced files, using query:
+The next step is thus to actually get the referenced files, using `query`:

 ```sh
 typst query main.typ '<web-resource>' --field value \